 Nikon D850 versus Canon 5DS R

-The Nikon D850 and the Canon EOS 5DS R are two professional cameras that were revealed to the public, respectively, in July 2017 and February 2015.
+The Nikon D850 and the Canon EOS 5DS R are two professional cameras that were officially introduced, respectively, in July 2017 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The Nikon has a resolution of 45.4 megapixel, whereas the Canon provides 50.3 MP.

-The physical size and weight of the Nikon D850 and the Canon 5DS R are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D850 – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Nikon D850 and the Canon 5DS R. Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D850 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS R is somewhat smaller (3 percent) than the Nikon D850.
 Moreover, the 5DS R is slightly lighter (7 percent) than the D850.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around a full frame sensor, their respective lenses will tend to have similar dimensions and heft.
 You can find an overview of optics for the two cameras in the Nikon Lens Catalog (D850) and the Canon EF Lens Catalog (5DS R).